Private investment, public gain

 It began with grassroots environmentalism, then government mandate and finally, major financial institutions have started supporting a green future in earnest.
 Support in the form of loans and bonds for sustainable economic development and innovation, specifically solar storage options.

 One such investment occurred last Thursday as the European Investment Bank (EIB) issued a €350 million loan to Northvolt for its lithium battery plant.

-The site is based in Northern Sweden, and is intended to produce the most environmentally-friendly battery storage packs to date.
-Using 100% renewable energy and locally-sourced materials, it will soften characteristically high environmental cost of the Lithium-ion batteries it produces.
+The site is based in Northern Sweden and is intended to produce the most environmentally-friendly battery storage packs to date.
+Using 100% renewable energy and locally-sourced materials, it will soften the characteristically high environmental cost of the Lithium-ion batteries it produces.

 The cells will be used mainly in cars, which are responsible for 12% of the EU’s current carbon footprint.

 Northvolt has already secured a €2bn supply contract with BMW and Volkswagen is interested in collaborating on a similar factory in Germany.
 The latter of these two is no surprise after VW unveiled plans to convert its Emden production plant to electric vehicle production.

 The gigafactory will have an initial production capacity of 16 GWh per year and be the first of its kind.